Indian Union Budget 2016: Focus on state elections!

 Meanwhile one fails to understand as to why do many strong teams (like West Indies, Australia, South Africa, New Zealand, England, etc have not participated in the so-called t20 world cup.
 Have they left the cup for India to decide?
 Are they afraid of India?
 One can understand why Sri Lanka and Bangladesh and even Pakistan big powers also want to serve India?
 How come all these big powers like UK and Australia are scared of India.
 Has India paid huge sums as FDI to these countries to boycott the WC t20?

-For India, like its neighbors Pakistan and Sri Lanka, cricket is perhaps more profitable business than foreign trade these countries conduct.
-Mafias make huge money both from black and white from cricket.
-Lankan cricketers, who cannot but play in IPL as their duty, appear to consider Indian currency too valuable.
+For India, like its neighbors Pakistan and Sri Lanka, cricket is perhaps more profitable than foreign trade these countries conduct.
+Mafias make huge money both in black and while from cricket.

 No matter how the budget is prepared and presented in the parliament, mafias and middlemen continue to thrive.